craigmckeachie/react-course/labs/js/08-MoreReusableComponents.md

    1. Takes a `project` object as a `prop`.
       > Define the type of the object using the `prop-types` library.
    1. Cut the `<div className="card">...</div>` from the `ProjectList` component and use it as the JSX for the `ProjectCard` component.
+   1. Add a function to format the description to 60 characters and call it when rendering the description.

    #### `src\projects\ProjectCard.js`